-If you have time, visit the unique Cable Cookhouse, a steel-framed building wrapped with 8,200 feet of wire cable weighing 26 tons, located on the east side of the one-lane bridge on Sayward Road that crosses the Salmon River.
+If you have time, take a side trip at Sayward Junction into Sayward and visit the unique Cable Cookhouse, a steel-framed building wrapped with 8,200 feet of wire cable weighing 26 tons, located on the east side of the one-lane bridge on Sayward Road that crosses the Salmon River.
 The Cable Cookhouse provides excellent food and welcomes all travellers.
 Don't miss The Logger's Totem, built in 1986 by Glen Duncan to honour the logger.

 Visitors driving the scenic route between Port McNeill and Sayward are very likely to encounter at least one large mammal alongside the road or ambling into the forest.
 Black-tailed deer, Roosevelt elk and black bear are common year-round.

 If you'd like to add another day to this leg of your journey, we suggest you take a side trip into historic Telegraph Cove.
 Much of the town is built on stilts, raised above the water, and linked by a wooden boardwalk.
-Telegraph Cove is the departure point for Tide Rip Grizzly Tours.
-This company offers the only day trips by water taxi from Telegraph Cove to see the grizzlies in the land of the Da'Naxda'xw First Nations in Knight Inlet.
-Tours depart at 7.00am, returning around 4.00pm.
-Advance bookings are essential and a discount is offered to CanaDream guests on presentation of voucher.
+With a permanent population of around 20 people, Telegraph Cove has reinvented itself as a hub for ecotourism.
+It is the departure point for a slew of outdoor activities including whale watching, bear watching, fishing, ocean kayaking, caving, diving, hiking and aboriginal cultural touring.

 Plan for an early evening arrival in Port Hardy.
-Our recommended CanaDream Club partner campground in Port Hardy is Quatse River Campground, in beautiful surroundings only 10 minutes from downtown Port Hardy.
+Our recommended CanaDream Club partner campground in Port Hardy is Port Hardy RV Resort, in beautiful surroundings close to downtown Port Hardy.
 Advance reservations are strongly recommended as this is a very popular campground.

 Be sure to plan your itinerary to take account of this.
 Check the BC Ferries website online for the most up to date information.
 Advance reservations are essential for people travelling with RVs.

 Many campgrounds in Prince Rupert say open late for ferry arrivals.
-We suggest you make a reservation with Prince Rupert RV Campground, less than 1km from the ferry terminal.
+We suggest you make a reservation with your chosen campground.

 Other places worth visiting include the world class Museum of Northern BC.
 This museum houses art and artifacts exploring the wealth of history and culture on BC's Northwest Coast.
 Visitors can often share in the experience of First National dance performances in the Longhouse.